SPECULOOS Southern Observatory Hunts for Habitable Planets

 On January first, after only 2 years of construction in northern Chile, the SPECULOOS Southern Observatory started its fully robotic survey operations.
 The observatory is the core facility of a new exoplanet search called SPECULOOS, which stands for “Search for habitable Planets EClipsing Ultra-cOOl Stars”.
 It aims for nothing less than to detect rocky and temperate planets well-suited for the detection of chemical signatures of life in their atmospheres.
 This ambitious goal is only made possible by the combination of modern astronomical equipment, efficient detector technology, and one of the best astronomical sites in the world.

-Is there Life elsewhere in the universe?
 Not only philosophers raise this fundamental question, but it is more and more subject to scientific research.
 How does such Life look like on another world, and what are the requirements for sustaining a stable biosphere?
-Given the detection of thousands of exoplanets in the past twenty years, astronomers are not only searching for a second earth, but develop new strategies to explore fundamental physical properties from their orbital motion until their atmospheres.
+Given the detection of thousands of exoplanets in the past twenty years, astronomers are not only searching for a second earth, but develop new strategies to explore fundamental physical properties from their orbital motion to their atmospheres.
 Therefore, we narrow the parameters available for possible life even on planets that orbit quite different stars than our sun.

 The most successful method to find exoplanets today is the transit-method.
 Likewise, a transit of venus or mercury in front of our sun, each exoplanet, that moves in front of its star will block a part of the stellar light.
 This causes a slight dimming of the star light, which we call a transit and can be measured here on earth.
 This dimming is directly proportional to the size of the planet with respect to its star.
 That means the smaller the star, the larger is the proportion of the star, which is blocked from its transiting planet.
 In contrary, if we focus on relatively small stars, we also can detect small planets of the size of our earth or even below with ground-based telescopes.